autolab/Autolab/docs/installation/docker-compose.md

         :::bash
         docker-compose up -d

-    Note at this point Nginx will still be crash-looping in the Autolab container because SSL has not been configuired/disabled yet.
+    Note at this point Nginx will still be crash-looping in the Autolab container because TLS/SSL has not been configuired/disabled yet.

 7. Ensure that the newly created config files have the right permissions, as it may have been modified during the building process: